 8/5/15 – Due to UK law, we had to wait 8 nights (7 FULL days) to be able to register to get married, we had our interview and were given the go ahead!

-For a foreign national wanting to get married in the UK, the actual wedding ceremony HAS to be at least 28 days after giving notice.
-Jesse flew home and came back to the UK 4 months later…the visa is only valid for 6 months after the day you intent to first enter the country.
+For a foreign national wanting to get married in the UK, the actual wedding ceremony HAS to be at least 28 days after giving notice, so in reality the quickest it could be done for a foreign national is 36 days.
+Jesse flew home and CAME BACK to the UK 4 months later…the visa is only valid for 6 months after the day you intent to first enter the country.